Malta's PM Muscat should resign now, European Parliament tells EU leaders

 Muscat’s “delayed” resignation “constitutes a serious risk, real or perceived, the murder investigation and connected investigations will be compromised,” the lawmakers wrote.

+Lawmakers also want the European Commission to begin talks with Maltese authorities that could lead to sanctions over the rule of law, a draft resolution seen by Reuters said.

+The text, which will be voted on Wednesday, warned against “serious and persistent threats to the rule of law, democracy and fundamental rights,” in Malta, including on the independence of the police and judiciary.

-Before the meeting, dozens of people demonstrated in front of the Maltese permanent representation to the EU against Muscat’s participation in the summit.
+Before the summit, dozens of people demonstrated in front of the Maltese permanent representation to the EU against Muscat’s participation in the summit.

 “Shame on you!”, they shouted holding an image of Muscat with the writing “murderers” on it.
 They plastered a wall in front of the headquarters of the European Commission with the same image.